-Step Action Value(s) Yes No Notice: Notice: Refer to Belt Dressing Notice in Cautions and Notices.
-DEFINIT ION: The following items are indications of drive belt squeal: • T loud screeching noise that is caused by a slipping drive belt (this he noise occurs when a heavy load is applied to the drive belt, such apping the throttle or slipping on a seized pulley or a faulty acces ch as an air condit ioning compresso 1 Did you review the Drive Belt Symptom operation and perform the necessary inspections?
-Go to Step 2 Go to Symptoms - Drive Belt 2 Verify that there is a squeal noise.
-Does the engine make the squeal noise?
-Go to Step 3 Go to Diagnostic Aids 3 Remove the drive belt(s).
-Operate the engine for no longer than 30 to 40 seconds.
+Step Action Value(s) Yes No Notice: Refer to Belt Dressing Notice in Cautions and Notices.
+DEFINIT DEFINITION: The following items are indications of drive belt squeal: • A loud screeching noise that is caused by a slipping drive belt (this is unusual for a d rive belt with multi ple ribs) • T he noise occurs when a heavy load is applied to the drive belt, su ch as an air condi tioning compresso r engagement, s napping the throttle or slipping on a seized pulley or a faulty acces ssory drive compo nent.
+Did you review the Drive Belt Symptom operation and Go to Symptoms 1 perform the necessary inspections?
+Go to Step 2 - Drive Belt Verify that there is a squeal noise.
+Go to 2 Does the engine make the squeal noise?
+Go to Step 3 Diagnostic Aids Remove the drive belt(s).
+Go to Engine 3 Operate the engine for no longer than 30 to 40 Noise Go to Step 4 seconds.
 Does the chirping noise still exist?
-Go to Engine Noise Diagnosis Go to Step 4 4 Inspect for an accessory drive component seized bearing or faulty accessory drive component.
-Did you find and correct the condition?
-Go to Step 9 Go to Step 5
+Diagnosis Inspect for an accessory drive component seized bearing 4 or faulty accessory drive component.
+Go to Step 9 Go to Step 5 Did you find and correct the condition?